josola/Interactive-Love-Letter-ILL/README.md

   - Holds information that is tracked as the "Game State".
 The Game State determines who is winning, who is out, how many cards they have in their hands, etc.

 - input.cpp
-  - Checks raw input from the human player and determines whether it is viable and modifies input to work within overall program structure.
+  - Checks raw input from the human admirer and determines whether it is viable and modifies input to work within overall program structure.

-- player.cpp (class)
+- admirer.cpp (class)
   - Determines the capabilities, and information, an Admirer can take action on during game-play.

 - reference.cpp (class)